 Want more details about youth chess in Illinois?
 The Youth Committee of the Illinois Chess Association (ICA) has put together content considered by some to be among the best in the nation.
 The content is designed to foster the development of new clubs, provide an overview of youth chess in the state, and provide resources for parents, principals, coaches, and club directors.
 Go to www.il-chess.org and click the “Youth Chess” button.
 The content includes detailed guides on starting a youth chess program and on tournament play; a list of recommended curricula, including software and websites; an updated summary of the research on the value of chess; profiles of community-wide programs in Illinois; a summary of the major youth tournaments in the state; and lists of Illinois’ past youth champions.
 (Top current players are listed in the Warren Program section.)
 But there’s much more.
 Content from the site can be downloaded in pdf format.

 Chicago Public Schools initiative.
 Some of you know that I’ve been involved in a long effort to upgrade the chess program in Chicago’s Public Schools.
-The effort generated attention in the media last year (http://bit.ly/1fDFUVU and http://il-chess.org/index.php/youthnews/608-cps-media-coverage-and-public-documents) and now appears to be close to fruition.
+I’ve helped organize the new Chicago Chess Foundation, which will be making a public announcement shortly.

 Scheduling problems?
 Some kids are unable to attend particular clubs because of schedule conflicts with other after-school activities, but we can usually accommodate these kids in another club with a different schedule.
 We’ll be glad to help you find a suitable club.
 Registration forms for all clubs appear (or will shortly appear) in their respective sections of this website.